jncraton/operating-systems-cpsc4420/lectures/unused/last-lecture.md

 ---

-For none of us lives to himself, and none of us dies to himself.
+For none of us lives for ourselves alone, and none of us dies for ourselves alone.

-Romans 14:7 ESV
+Romans 14:7